michaelficarra/commonjs-everywhere/README.md

       Usage: cjsify OPT* path/to/entry-file.ext OPT*

       -m, --minify           minify output
-      -o, --output FILE       output to FILE instead of stdout -r, --root DIR          unqualified requires are relative to DIR (default: cwd) -v, --verbose           verbose output sent to stderr -w, --watch             watch input files/dependencies for changes and rebuild bundle -x, --export NAME       export the given entry module as NAME --deps                  do not bundle; just list the files that would be bundled --help                  display this help message
+      -o, --output FILE      output to FILE instead of stdout -r, --root DIR         unqualified requires are relative to DIR (default: cwd) -s, --source-map FILE  output a source map to FILE -v, --verbose          verbose output sent to stderr -w, --watch            watch input files/dependencies for changes and rebuild bundle -x, --export NAME      export the given entry module as NAME --deps                 do not bundle; just list the files that would be bundled --help                 display this help message
-      --ignore-missing        continue without error when dependency resolution fails --node                  include process object; emulate node environment (default: on) --source-map-file FILE  output a source map to FILE
+      --ignore-missing       continue without error when dependency resolution fails --node                 include process object; emulate node environment (default: on)

 *Note:* use `-` as an entry file to accept JavaScript over stdin